 Percy’s companions on his quest are Annabeth (a daughter of Athena thus the brains of the operation) and Grover, a satyr who is supposed to protect Percy.
 Along the way they run into Ares, all manner of magical creatures, and, of course, have to descend to the Underworld.

 The comparisons and contrasts with Harry Potter are many.
 Like HP, this series is set to run through all of Percy’s high school years, until the results of a ‘prophecy’ are determined.
 Unlike HP, this is a very upbeat and almost comically written story; HP was by it’s nature dark, and the Percy Jackson series could turn that way.
 But, thus far, it is a lot of fun, with Greek gods and creatures meeting modern America.

-A quick and thoroughly enjoyable read.
+The Lightning Thief is a quick and thoroughly enjoyable read.

 Notes on the second book in the series, The Sea of Monsters , can be found here.

 […] Fox2000 has announced the actors playing the Olympic Gods in the forthcoming movie adaptation of The Lightning Thief, the first book in the PercyJackson and the Olympians […]

 […] with most, we noted several major differences in the movie versus Rick Riordan’s first novel in the Percy Jackson series.
 Since the movie was already two hours, one would assume they were cut for time.
 But there were […]